Blockade runners of the American Civil War: Supplying the Confederacy

 The newly formed Confederacy (C.S.A.) was not officially recognized by the various foreign powers, a situation that led the seceded states to seek the aid of various private shipping companies and other businesses, especially overseas where there was interest and willing compliance to sell and ship the much-needed supplies and ordnance to the Confederacy.
 To handle its important supply dealings and various business affairs, the Confederate government turned to John Fraser & Company, a well-known, patriotic, and respected Charleston-based importing and exporting company which was well connected in England, France, and elsewhere.
 Established in 1835, John Fraser (Sr.) had turned the business over to his son, John Augustus Fraser, and his senior partner George Alfred Trenholm, who later became Confederate Secretary of the Treasury.

 Fraser, Trenholm and Company operated from Liverpool, England, and New York.
 By 1860 the company had five seagoing vessels, among them the Kate, the Cecil and the Herald, making shipping runs from Liverpool to New York and Charleston, and back again.
 When the southern states seceded from the Union, it opened the door to even greater business, and in little time nearly all of their business was with the C.S.A.
 The firm of Fraser, Trenholm & Company in Liverpool became the common connection for the Confederacy's naval and financial dealings in Europe.

 Prior to the actual battles of the war, Fraser & Company had already begun negotiations for steamship service between England and points along the southern coast of the Confederacy.
 Taking advantage of the fact that neither side was fully prepared for war, George Trenholm and his partners began shipping arms from Liverpool and New York to Charleston.
 The state of South Carolina was the buyer for these first shipments, which in turn sold them to the Confederate government for a substantial profit.

 Before war broke out, military arms for the C.S.A. states were in short supply.
-Little gunpowder was stored among the seceded states, and the availability of fuses and percussion caps was also very limited (the caps in the South amounting to only a half a million).
+Little gunpowder was stored among the seceded states, and the availability of fuses and percussion caps was also very limited (the caps in the Confederacy amounting to only a half a million).
 There was no manufacturing facility in the South to produce them in any of the Confederate states.
 Powder supplies in Florida were so low that, in April 1861, General John B. Grayson warned President Jefferson Davis in Richmond: As sure as the sun rises, unless cannon, powder, etc., be sent to Florida in the next thirty days, she will fall into the hands of the North.
 Nothing human can prevent it.